bruno-f-cruz/movenet/README.md

 ## How to use

-The library already includes a pre-trained [MoveNet](https://tfhub.dev/google/movenet/singlepose/lightning/4) .pb file that is loaded when using the `PredictMoveNet` operator.
+The package already includes a pre-trained [MoveNet](https://tfhub.dev/s?q=movenet) .pb file that is loaded when using the `PredictMoveNet` operator.
 In order to run inference on an incoming image, simply connect a node that provides an `IplImage` type to `PredictMoveNet`.
 E.g:

 ![WorkflowExample](./docs/images/workflow_example.svg)